 Published: January 31, 2018

 Generation Z is expected to account for 40 percent of consumers by 2020.
 In fact, by this time, they will overtake millennials, who will only represent about 30 percent of consumers.
-So if you think you can just ignore Generation Z, you’re making a major marketing mistake.
+So if you think you can just ignore this new generation, you’re making a major marketing mistake.

 Who is Generation Z?

 Generation Z is the newest generation of young people, poised to take the emphasis off of the ever-criticized and often stereotyped millennials.
-While exact definitions of Generation Z vary, it is generally considered to be those who are born around 1996 and later.
-Currently, Generation Z represents around 72 million people, which accounts for roughly 25 percent of the population.
+While exact the definitions vary, it is generally considered to be those who are born around 1996 and later.
+Currently, they represent around 72 million people, which accounts for roughly 25 percent of the population.
 These individuals are often characterized as dreamers and do-gooders, who grew up in times of heightened terrorism and recession.

 Why is Generation Z important?